jerhon/honlsoft-v2/blog/2023/2023-04-07-git-branching-branch-by-abstraction.md

 In my code I have decided to divide the rules into individual classes to adhere to SOLID design practices.
 However, we want to add more rules that define how pieces can move.

-IMPORTANT: This example is reduced to a simple use case, and obviously the code for a Chess Game would have more nuances to it.
-This example is to introduce the concept of branching by abstraction.
+This example is a simple use case.
+The complete code for a Chess Game would have much more to it.
+This example is just to introduce the concept of branching by abstraction.

 In this instance I have a ChessGame, and it depends on a PawnMoveRule to validate whether a particular pawn can move.
 The rule is passed in through the constructor.